Dave-team/Knowledge-base/Health/Nutrition.md

 - Cheat meals can speed up metabolic rate and should be kept to 1 or 2 per week.
 - 1 g of protein = 4 kcal.
 1 g of carbs = 4 kcal.
 1 g of fat = 9 kcal
 - Consider getting tested for food allergies
-- Fundamtentals of good food: variety, close to nature, moderation.
+- Fundamtentals of good food: variety, close to nature, moderation, not processed

 ## Drinks
 - Lots of water